 Undeterred by the warning, the procession continued to move forward and police started firing at them.
 As a leader, Kanaklata was holding the flag, she was shot and still holding the flag making sure that the flag does not fall on the ground till Mukunda Kakoti, another member from the group took it from her.

 While both Kanaklata and Mukunda succumbed to the police firing, their supreme sacrifice did not go in vain as the Tricolour was eventually unfurled at the police station, adding more fuel to the freedom movement.

 This valiant act of Mrityu Bahini only strengthened India’s resolve to dethrone and further weaken England’s grip on the country before eventually the country gained independence on the 15th of August, 1947.

 As a mark of respect to her heroics in the Freedom Struggle, the Fast Patrol Vessel ICGS of the Indian Coast Guard, commissioned in 1997 was named after Kanaklata Barua.
-Her story may not find many historians to narrate but through the valour and courage she displayed in her teens, she
+Her story may not find many historians to narrate but through the valour and courage she displayed in her teens, she an inspiration for many.

 Her story was retold in director Chandra Mudoi’s film, Epaah Phulil Epaah Xoril.
 The Hindi version of the movie, titled Purab Ki Awaz, was also released to reach a wider audience.

 Indrani is a post graduate in sociology, who believes in substantive equality.
 She is an avid reader and a traveler.
 She is currently working as a Research Associate in a Satark Nagrik Sangathan, a right’s based NGO.
 You can follow her on Twitter.